Retrofit and Replacement Installation vs. New Construction

 The following project categories represent the primary operational contexts in which the new construction / retrofit / replacement classification becomes consequential:

-Locating qualified contractors for each scenario type is addressed in the Installation Listings section of this reference.
+Locating qualified contractors for each scenario type is addressed in the Installation Providers section of this reference.

 Decision boundaries